pingcap/docs/explain-walkthrough.md

 > **Tip:**
 >
 > Another optimization that applies here is the coprocessor cache.
 If you are unable to add indexes, consider enabling the [coprocessor cache](/coprocessor-cache.md).
-When enabled, as long as the region has not been modified since the operator was last executed, TiKV will return the value from cache.
-This will also help reduce much of the expense of the expensive `TableFullScan` and `Selection` operators.
+When it is enabled, as long as the Region has not been modified since the operator is last executed, TiKV will return the value from the cache.
+This will also help reduce much of the cost of the expensive `TableFullScan` and `Selection` operators.